 - Every child has a right to a relationship with their natural mother and father except for an unavoidable tragedy.

-- The Ruth Institute rejects the idea that a child is a problem to solve if you don’t want one and an object to purchase if you do want one.³
+- The Ruth Institute rejects the idea that a child is a problem to solve if you don’t want one and an object to purchase if you do want one.

 As McArdle of Bloomberg states, the designation of “hate group” is “not a scientific term” with a scientific definition.
 But as she also notes, in the case of the SPLC, the designation comes with “an incentive to apply this term broadly.”
 Currently the SPLC lists more than 900 hate groups, which is alarming, and arguably, as McCardle writes, “This seems like good reason to panic.
 And maybe write a check to the SPLC.”⁴

 McArdle further notes that other large institutions like CNN and Guidestar have taken the bait of the hate group designation.
 What is the danger?
-She aptly points out
+McArdle sums it up nicely:

 We may see more and more institutions unwittingly turned into critics or censors, not just of Nazi propaganda, but also of fairly mainstream ideas.

 That’s not just a problem for the groups that will be burdened when the “hate group” label is slapped on them; it’s also a problem for the rest of us.
 The broader the definition, the more Americans will be swept up under that label, and the less sustainable it will be.

 Stated differently, where does the hate group designation end?
 No doubt there are groups that correctly receive that designation.
 But what about churches across the country that, for decades, have followed biblical ideas about marriage, family, and life?
 Are they to be labeled hate groups?
 Or what about universities, colleges, and high schools that teach those same ideas?
 Shall we label the children and students who attend them to be part of hate groups as well?